Mercedes-Benz C-Class Estate Review 2025: Price, specs & boot space

 True, a BMW 3 Series Touring is better in corners and feels more engaging, but we'd choose the C-Class Estate for covering big distances.
 The forgiving suspension makes for excellent ride quality and effortless cruising.
 It does a great job of ironing out uneven and rough road surfaces.

-The stand out model in the Mercedes C-Class Estate range is undoubtedly the C 300 e.
-This plug-in hybrid version has a 25.4kWh lithium-ion battery - for context that's the same as the first generation Nissan Leaf.
-It means the C 300 e can cover up to 65 miles on EV power alone at which point the 2.0-litre petrol engine kicks in.
+The standout model in the Mercedes C-Class Estate range is undoubtedly the C 300 e.
+This plug-in hybrid version has a 19.53 kWh (usable) lithium-ion battery.
+This means the C 300 e can cover up to 68 miles on EV power alone, at which point the 2.0-litre petrol engine kicks in.

-Alongside that are familiar Mercedes engines starting with the C 200, a 1.5-litre petrol with 200PS while the C 300 petrol is a 2.0-litre engine with 258PS.
+Alongside that are familiar Mercedes engines starting with the C 200, a 1.5-litre petrol with 205PS, while the C 300 petrol is a 2.0-litre engine with 258PS.

 The C 220 d and C 300 d are both powered by the same 2.0-litre four-cylinder diesel.
 The 220 d has 200PS while the 300 d is boosted to 265PS with 550Nm of torque.

-Diesel may be no longer a popular choice for many, but there's a strong case for the C 220 d.
-It's very quiet, smooth and produces more than enough power for every day driving.
-It's easy to see why for many C-Class Estate buyers, this is still the default choice, especially when it's considerably cheaper than the C 300 e PHEV model.
+Diesel may no longer be a popular choice for many, but there's a strong case for the C 220 d.
+It's very quiet, smooth and produces more than enough power for everyday driving.
+It's easy to see why this is the default for many C-Class Estate buyers, especially when it's cheaper than the C 300 e PHEV model.

 The performance AMG 43 model is sadly no longer a six-cylinder as in the previous model.
-Instead Mercedes has downsized this to a 2.0-litre four-cylinder 408PS petrol.
+Instead, Mercedes has downsized this to a 2.0-litre four-cylinder 422PS petrol.
+There's also a C63 guise, which features the same engine but produces 680PS.

 All engines get the 9G-Tronic automatic as standard and come with mild-hybrid drive.
-This has 48-volt technology and an integrated starter-generator which adds 20PS.
+This has 48-volt technology and an integrated starter-generator, which adds 24PS.
 It can start the engine and provide a power boost when needed.

 Even when the stop/start kicks in, it's barely noticeable, a far cry from older Mercedes-Benz systems.
 Get up to motorway speeds and the Mercedes C-Class Estate remains impressive with little road or wind noise upsetting the quiet cabin.